nest/nest-simulator/doc/topology/Topology_UserManual.rst

 .. _sec:subnet:

-Topology layer as NEST GIDCollection
+Topology layer as NEST NodeCollection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From the perspective of NEST, a Topology layer is a special type of
-*GIDCollection*.
+*NodeCollection*.
 From the user perspective, the following points may
 be of interest:

 -  The GICCollection has a ``spatial`` property describing the layer